revilo1882/CV/README.md

 #### Problem Solver

 Problem solving is in my nature and is the main reason I was drawn to a career as a software engineer.
 Throughout my professional career I have constantly looked for ways to improve and automate processes.
-Coding has felt like a natural fit for me as I see it is an endless set of problems while finding ways to automate whatever I can.
+Coding has felt like a natural fit for me as I see it as an endless set of problems to solve while finding ways to automate whatever I can.
 I particularly love finding a bug in code and going through steps to gain visibility in order to solve the problem.

 #### Quick Learner